clueboard/milc/docs/tutorial.md

 ## Entrypoints

-MILC does the work of setting up your execution environment, then it hands off control to your entrypoint.
+MILC does the work of setting up your execution environment then it hands off control to your entrypoint.
 There are two types of entrypoints in MILC- the root entrypoint and subcommand entrypoints.
 When you think of subcommands think of programs like git, where the first argument that doesn't start with